-As at June 30, 2019, the Company had cash and receivables of \$7,225 (September 30, 2018 - \$13,355) and a working capital deficiency of \$26,718 (September 30, 2018 - \$28,622).
-The Company believes that, based on the current price of APT and its forecast production schedule for the balance of fiscal 2019, it has the ability to generate sufficient cash flow to meet its current obligations at its producing mines.
+As at December 31, 2019, the Company had cash and receivables of \$3,276 (September 30, 2018 - \$13,355) and a working capital deficiency of \$40,344 (September 30, 2018 - \$28,622).
+The Company believes that, based on the current price of APT and its forecast production schedule for the balance of fiscal 2020, it has the ability to generate sufficient cash flow to meet its current obligations at its producing mines.
 The Company will, however, need to refinance various long-term debt facilities that are coming due in the current year and raise additional capital to complete the development and build-out of the Sangdong Mine.
 The current price of APT has reached levels where it is sufficient to cover the Company's cash operating costs on existing production volumes.
 Should the Company no longer be able to produce tungsten concentrate in sufficient quantity, then the Company may not be able to meet its current and long-term obligations.
-Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Almonty Korea Tungsten, and (iii) Portuguese law requirements on minimum capital adequacy at Beralt Tin and Wolfram (Portugal) SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.
+Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Valtreixal Resources Spain SL, Daytal Resources Spain SL, (ii) Korean law requirements on minimum capital adequacy at Almonty Korea Tungsten, and (iii) Portuguese law requirements on minimum capital adequacy at Beralt Tin and Wolfram (Portugal) SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.

-The Company has \$45,156 in long-term debt as at June 30, 2019 (\$50,331 as at September 30, 2018), of which \$31,733 is the current portion (\$25,876 as at September 30, 2018), comprised of individual facilities with Spanish domiciled banks, one facility with a US subsidiary of an Austrian bank, promissory notes owed to third parties and promissory notes owed to a shareholder and convertible debentures as at June 30, 2019.
-See Note 8 in the Q3 2019 Financial Statements for additional detail regarding each component of long-term debt.
+The Company has \$49,499 in long-term debt as at December 31, 2019 (\$50,331 as at September 30, 2018), of which \$33,763 is the current portion (\$25,876 as at September 30, 2018), comprised of individual facilities with Spanish domiciled banks, one facility with a US subsidiary of an Austrian bank, a promissory notes owed to a shareholder and convertible debentures as at December 31, 2019.
+See Note 8 in the Company's 2019 Annual Financial Statements for additional details regarding each component of long-term debt.

 On December 18, 2018, the Company completed a non-brokered private placement of an unsecured convertible debenture with a principal amount of \$2,000, which debenture was acquired by DRAG.
-The debenture will mature on December 31, 2019 and bears interest at a rate of 6.0% per annum, payable semi-annually.
-Almonty may elect to convert the debenture into common shares upon the availability to the Company of full funding for the Sangdong Mine project at a conversion price equal to the higher of (a) the price per share in any equity financing completed by the Company after the date of issuance of the debenture and prior to the conversion or the maturity date of the debentures for purposes of financing the

-Sangdong Mine project and \$0.628.
-However, the Company may not convert the debentures if at any time the Company's shares trade below \$0.628% per share or if such conversion would result in DRAG holding more than 19.9% of the Company's issued and outstanding common shares.
+The debenture was to mature on December 31, 2019 (amended to March 22, 2021) and bears interest at a rate of 6.0% per annum, payable semi-annually.
+Almonty may elect to convert the debenture into common shares upon the availability to the Company of full funding for the Sangdong Mine project at a conversion price equal to the higher of (a) the price per share in any equity financing completed by the Company after the date of issuance of the debenture and prior to the conversion or the maturity date of the debentures for purposes of financing the Sangdong Mine project and \$0.628.
+However, the Company may not convert the debentures if at any time the Company's shares trade below \$0.628 per share or if such conversion would result in DRAG holding more than 19.9% of the Company's issued and outstanding common shares.

-During Q1 2019, the Company and DRAG agreed to an extension of the maturity date of its convertible debentures described in note 8(d)(iv) of the Q3 2019 financial statements.
+During Q1 2019, the Company and DRAG agreed to an extension of the maturity date of its convertible debentures described in note 8(d)(iv) and Note 18 of the 2019 Annual financial statements.